Wondering what travel bloggers do? Here’s a day in my life

 When I hit ‘publish’ on my first blog post in 2012 little did I know then what it would become.

 The past three years have been particularly significant in my travel blogging life:

-- I decided to leave a part-time job in PR to focus on my freelance career and make more time for my kids;
+- In 2018 decided to leave a part-time job in PR to focus on my freelance career and make more time for my kids;

-- Vuelio named Tin Box Traveller as the UK’s top family travel blog
+- Six months later, Vuelio named Tin Box Traveller as the UK’s top family travel blog

-- And, I won the Britmums Travel Blog Award.
+- And, two months after that I won the Britmums Travel Blog Award

 View this post on Instagram